 LSTMs have their limitations especially when it comes to long sentences.
 The model can often forget the content of distant words.
 And the sentence has to be processed word by word.

 An alternative solution is to use a transformer.
 This model differentially weights the significance of each part of the data.
 Unlike a LTSM, the transformer does not need to process the beginning of the sentence before the end.
 Instead it identifies the context that confers meaning to each word.
 This is known as an attention mechanism.
-Transformers have now largely replaced LTSMs as they’re better at analysing longer sentences.
+Transformers have now largely replaced LTSMs as they’re better at analyzing longer sentences.

 Texts can be objective or subjective.